okcoker/gaiaoffline-ts/README.md

-# Gaia Offline - Deno
+# Gaia Offline - TS

 A Deno port of the [`gaiaoffline`](https://github.com/christinahedges/gaiaoffline) Python library for downloading and querying Gaia DR3 star catalog data locally.

-## Key Improvements Over Python Version
+## Why

+I created this port for usage of the library within a TS project, without having to rely on setting up a Python venv.
+I also wanted to experiment a bit with Deno's FFI interop.

+## Features

 1. **⚡ Parallel Downloads**: Downloads simultaneously (configurable via `--parallel` option)
 1. **🔄 Streamed Downloads**: Automatically downloads and streams contents into local DB without writing (using `--stream`)